bradware/moola-backend/README.md

 # moola-backend
-backend api for the moola app (deprecated)
+Backend API for Moola (deprecated) using Node.js and Express